-(6) Procurement Methods.
+(5) Procurement Methods.
 What procurement methods may be used (discussed further in Chapter VI of this circular).
+See 2 CFR 200.320.

-- (7) Legal Restrictions.
-Any Federal, State, or local restrictions on the recipient's acquisitions (discussed further in Chapter IV of this circular). - (8) Third Party Contract Provisions.
-The specific third party contract provisions required for each third party contract including requirements that each third party contractor extend those provisions to its subcontractors to the extent required (discussed further in Chapter IV of this circular). - (9) Sources.
-The availability and use of various sources of property and services (discussed further in Chapter V of this circular). - (10) Resolution of Third Party Contracting Issues.
-Procedures to resolve third party contracting issues (discussed further in Chapter VII of this circular). - b.
-Adequate Third Party Contract Provisions.
-The Common Grant Rules requires that all third party contracts include provisions adequate to form a sound and complete agreement.
+- (6) Legal Restrictions.
+Any Federal, State, or local restrictions on the recipient's acquisitions (discussed further in Chapter IV of this circular). - (7) Third-Party Contract Provisions.
+The specific third-party contract provisions required for such a contract, including which requirements must extend to subcontractors (discussed further in Chapter IV of this circular). - (8) Sources.
+The availability and use of various sources of property and services (discussed further in Chapter V of this circular). - (9) Resolution of Third-Party Contracting Issues.
+Procedures to resolve third party contracting issues (discussed further in Chapter VI of this circular).
+2 CFR 200.318(k). - b.
+Adequate Third-Party Contract Provisions.
+All third-party contracts should include provisions adequate to form a sound and complete agreement.
 Compliance with Federal laws and regulations will usually result in the addition of many other contract provisions to ensure compliance with those laws and regulations.
-See, Chapter IV of this circular for requirements applicable to third party contractors and the property and services those third party contractors agree to provide.
-Because bid and offers can at times be ambiguous, in its solicitation documents, the Recipient reserves the right to request additional information before making an award.
-The Recipient also reserves the right to seek clarification from any bidder or offeror about any statement in its bid or proposal that the Recipient finds ambiguous. - c.
+See Chapter IV of this circular for requirements applicable to third party contractors and the property and services those third-party contractors agree to provide. - c.
 Industry Contracts.
 The recipient should take special care when using an industry developed contract or contract that may be provided by a bidder or offeror.
 Not only may that contract lack the required Federal provisions, but its terms may also be unfavorable to the recipient.
-FTA does not intend to prohibit the use of industry forms, specifications, or contract terms when their use would benefit the recipient and would accommodate Federal requirements.
-Instead, FTA intends to remind the recipient to use industry developed forms, specifications, or contract terms cautiously. - d.
+FTA does not prohibit the use of industry forms, specifications, or contract terms when their use is consistent with Federal requirements.
+Instead, FTA reminds the recipient to use industry developed forms, specifications, or contract terms cautiously. - d.
 Record Keeping.
-The Common Grant Rules require the recipient to prepare and maintain adequate and readily accessible project performance and financial records, covering procurement transactions as well as other aspects of project implementation.
-The Common Grant Rules require the recipient to maintain these records for three years after the recipient and subrecipients, if any, have made final payment and all other pending matters are closed.
-The recipient must also prepare, maintain, and distribute the following documents as necessary: - (1) Procurement History.
-The Common Grant Rules require the recipient to maintain and make available to FTA written records detailing the history of each procurement, as follows: - (a) Procurement Method.
-A governmental recipient must (and a non-governmental recipient should) provide its rationale for the method of procurement it used for each contract, including a sole source justification for any acquisition that does not qualify as competitive, while a non-governmental recipient need only provide a justification for lack of competition when it does not obtain competitive bids or proposals for contracts exceeding the simplified acquisition threshold.
-See, Chapter II, Subsection 3.b for discussion of amount of simplified acquisition threshold;
+Under 2 CFR 200.334 200.338 and the FTA Master Agreement § 9, recipients must prepare and maintain detailed and accessible project performance and financial records, including procurement transactions and other project implementation aspects.
+Records must be retained for three years after final payment and closure of all pending matters. - (1) Procurement History.
+Recipients must maintain records sufficient to detail the history of each procurement and, upon request, make them available to FTA.
+Under 2 CFR 200.318(i), these records must include at a minimum: - (a) Procurement Method.
+Recipients must document the rationale for the procurement method used for each contract.
+If the recipient awarded a contract without competition, its records must document the circumstances that justified the noncompetitive award.
+See 2 CFR 200.320(c) for specific information regarding noncompetitive procurements.